National Committee for a Free Germany: "Seydlitz Troops"

-There are several testimonies by the Germans who participated in the war that at the end of the war they met "Seydlitz Troops", and although usually they described suspicious officers who gave false orders, such Western historians as Stephan Hamilton and Tony Le Tissier also cite descriptions of the Germans in Wehrmacht uniform directly fighting at the front alongside the Red Army, some of these mention the Freies Deutschland insignia.
-In March 1945, a whole "battalion" of Seydlitz men attacking the Wehrmacht were mentioned in a telephoned report to HQ 9th Army.
+There are several testimonies by the Germans who participated in the war that at the end of the war they met "Seydlitz Troops", and although usually they described suspicious officers who gave false orders, Western historians such as Stephan Hamilton and Tony Le Tissier also cite descriptions of Germans in Wehrmacht uniform directly fighting at the front alongside the Red Army, some of these mention the Freies Deutschland insignia.
+In March 1945, a whole "battalion" of Seydlitz men attacking the Wehrmacht was mentioned in a telephoned report to HQ 9th Army.
 There is no known "official documentary evidence" that would prove the German volunteers fighting alongside the Red Army during the Berlin offensive, but Le Tissier believes that these testimonies are enough to admit "that so-called Seydlitz-Troops were used in combat by the Soviets during the Berlin Operation" and the documentary evidence is "yet to be found".